-Taking into consideration the pros and cons of this kind of communication set up, there are several places this technology could serve us well.
-The IoT and wearables are the two most obvious and applicable ones, so I’ll talk about them.
+Taking into consideration the pros and cons of this kind of communication setup, there are several places this technology could serve us well.
+The machine-to-machine communication in IoT and wearables are the two most obvious and applicable ones, so I’ll talk about them.

 The IoT promises to monitor our homes and cities, but how will we obtain that information?
 If I use my WiFi to communicate with my smart hub and it goes out, I’m not able to send commands or receive data.
 You could incorporate this kind of chip to allow users to easily access data with a simple swipe.
 Just walk in from work, swipe your phone next to your smartphone and instantly download as much data as you want.
 No need to clog up the WiFi with data you may or may not want, just send it locally.

 This is even more useful when it comes to wearables.
 Many wearables have small form factors and may have only a few buttons.
 This can make connecting them to WiFi or pairing them via Bluetooth a hassle.
 Incorporate this kind of IC into your wearable to allow users to quickly access their data without having to fiddle with buttons or connect to a network.

 Wireless systems have been around forever, but this kind of technology is still not widely used.
 Keyssa’s chips address the pairing problems that users hate, while also giving designers a much smaller alternative to traditional connectors that is also low power.
 Of course, this kind of scheme has its flaws, but it can still be useful.
 The local, fast, data transfer capabilities could be put to good use in machine-to-machine communication in IoT and wearable markets.